Russian opposition leader Navalny hospitalized for allergic reaction

 The European Court of Human Rights last year ruled that Russia’s arrests and detention of Navalny in 2012 and 2014 were politically-motivated and breached his human rights, a ruling Moscow called questionable.

-Reporting by Gabrielle Tétrault-Farber; Editing by Raissa Kasolowsky and Deepa Babington
+Reporting by Gabrielle Tétrault-Farber, additional reporting by Joanna Plucinska in Warsaw; Editing by Raissa Kasolowsky, Deepa Babington and Dale Hudson